raesene/container-security-site/defenders/kubernetes_security_architecture_considerations.md

 ## DNS
  - At the moment it is possible to use DNS to enumerate all pods and services in a cluster, which can make leak information especially in multi-tenant clusters.
 (CoreDNS Issue [here](https://github.com/coredns/coredns/issues/4984)) (script to demonstrate [here](https://github.com/raesene/alpine-containertools/blob/master/scripts/k8s-dns-enum.rb))

+## Auditing
+- Kubernetes auditing is not enabled by default.
+- Allowing direct access to the kubelet API effectively bypasses auditing, so care should be taken in allowing this.
+- Whilst audit logging provides the user who made the request it doesn't log the authentication mechanism used.
+As such if there are multiple configured authentication mechanisms (e.g. certificate authentication and OIDC) there is a risk that an attacker can create a user account which would appear to be that of another legitimate user